birdLark/birdLark.github.io/community/contribution_guide/committer.md

 ## Project Management Committee
 The Project Management Committee (PPMC) member does not have any special rights in code contributions.
-They simply oversee the project and make sure that it follows the Apache requirements.
+They simply oversee the project and make sure that it follows the GitHub requirements.
 Its functions include:
 1. Binding voting for releases and license checks;
 1. New committer and PPMC member recognition;
 1. Identification of branding issues and brand protection; and